vespakoen/docs/cache/usage.md

 The first parameter is the **key** to the cache item.
 You will use this key to retrieve the item from the cache.
 The second parameter is the **value** of the item.
 The third parameter is the number of **minutes** you want the item to be cached.

+You may also cache something "forever" if you do not want the cache to expire:

+	Cache::forever('name', 'Taylor');

 > **Note:** It is not necessary to serialize objects when storing them in the cache.

 <a name="get"></a>